kanidm/kanidm/book/src/accounts/authentication.md

 Members of the groups `idm_people_admins`, `idm_people_on_boarding` and `idm_service_desk` have the rights to initiate a credential reset for a person.

-> NOTE: If the person is a memberof `idm_high_privilege` then these resets are not allowed.
+> NOTE: If the person is a member of `idm_high_privilege` then these resets are not allowed.
 This is
 > to prevent `idm_service_desk` and similar roles from privilege escalation by resetting the
 > credentials of a higher privileged account.
-If a person who is a memberof `idm_high_privilege`
+If a person who is a member of `idm_high_privilege`
 > requires a credential reset, this must be initiated by a member of `idm_people_admins`.

 ### Onboarding a New Person / Resetting Credentials